UCDavisMUSE/unmixinggui/README.md

 This is a MATLAB graphical user interface for performing linear unmixing on multispectral images.

 This is free open-source code.
 Forking of this code is welcome!
+This code is meant to be extended, and we welcome any improvements or enhancements to the software.
+We hope that this software becomes useful for the scientific community.

 ## Downloads